I’m in my 11th year here at Edward Mellor, so I’ve had my fair share of “first days back”. And they don’t get any easier.

-Usually our first week of the New Year is a bit of a slow burner, with people taking their time to get back in the swing of things and start thinking about property again.
+Usually, our first week of the New Year is a bit of a slow burner, with people taking their time to get back into the swing of things and start thinking about property again.
 From the moment we reopened on the 4th January, we have been inundated with frantic property buyers desperately trying to find their next purchase(s).
-We are receiving offers on houses within MINUTES of them going live on our website and our valuers can’t book them into the auction quickly enough.
+We are receiving offers on houses within MINUTES of them going live on our website and our values can’t book them into the auction quickly enough.

 So why the rush?